 We are a mostly volunteer led organization but growing fast.
 Cecelia is our only staff member.
 Our staff and core volunteers all walk a sober road.
 Some have walked a sober road for their entire lives.
 We emphasize healing and sobriety in our leadership as a true form of decolonization.
 The Native Justice Coalition is also Two-Spirit led.
 We have an old time but bold approach that is needed to challenge internalized colonization, internalized patriarchy, internalized oppression, lateral violence, addiction, and community brokenness.
 With this strong foundation we can bring greater healing to our people and communities.

 Cecelia is Ojibway/Métis and is Mashkiziibi (Bad River Band of Lake Superior Ojibway or LaPointe Band of Ojibway) and Kchiwiikwedong (Keweenaw Bay Indian Community).
-She is enrolled in Mashkiziibi and maintains a strong community affiliation to Kchiwiikwedong.
+They are enrolled in Mashkiziibi and maintain a strong community affiliation to Kchiwiikwedong.
 Cecelia is ajijaak dodem (crane clan).
-She has a Bachelor of Arts in Sociology from Wayne State University in Detroit, Michigan and a Master of Arts in Environmental Leadership from Naropa University in Boulder, Colorado.
+They have a Bachelor of Arts in Sociology from Wayne State University in Detroit, Michigan and a Master of Arts in Environmental Leadership from Naropa University in Boulder, Colorado.

 Cecelia is the Founder and Owner of Red Circle Consulting and Waub Ajijaak Press.
 The Native Justice Coalition is currently a project under Red Circle Consulting.
-She is a Consultant, Poet, Writer, and Author.
-Learn more about her work, writing, and poetry on her website.
+They are a Consultant, Poet, Writer, and Author.
+Learn more about their work, writing, and poetry on their website.